Support West St. Paul Reader by becoming a patron.

 - Construction impact: Preliminary plans call for reducing Robert Street to one lane in each direction between Thompson and Wentworth for four months.
 (So why didn’t we do this during the Robert Street project?
 Mainly because of opposition to the Robert Street project in general and additional costs at the time.)

 - Where will the tunnel be located?
 The tunnel will cross Robert Street at Crawford Drive on the east and the old Blockbuster site on the west.
 (Crawford Drive will actually be moved north to accommodate the tunnel.)

 - To the east of Robert Street, the trail will then cross Crawford Drive and continue through the former golf course property, the alignment to be determined based on pending development.
 It eventually connects to Thompson Park.

 - To the west of Robert Street, the trail will eventually connect to trails running through Marthaler Park toward Garlough and Dodge Nature Center.
 The exact alignment is being determined—it could either follow Livingstone south to trails along Wentworth or cut straight west to Humboldt and cross Wentworth into Marthaler.

 - Will a tunnel attract crime?
-No. Former Police Chief Bud Shaver in 2015: “I don’t suspect that it would be a spot where individuals would wait and lurk for victims of crimes.
+No. There are at least four nearby tunnels in West St. Paul, South St. Paul, and Mendota Heights, and none of those tunnels attract crime.
+Former Police Chief Bud Shaver in 2015: “I don’t suspect that it would be a spot where individuals would wait and lurk for victims of crimes.
 There’s no track record of that happening in tunnels in the area; that’s just a perception from TV.”
-(I’ve explored safety issues in more detail in the past.)
+And if it makes you feel better, the tunnel will have lights and cameras.

-There is an informational public meeting about the tunnel scheduled for November 7 at the Wentworth Library.
+There was an informational public meeting about the tunnel on Nov.
+7, 2019 at the Wentworth Library.